k3yg4n/makehuman/makehuman/GENERATE_HUMAN_README.md

 - Ensure the `textures/` folder is placed alongside the FBX file
 - Check that Unity's material import settings are configured correctly
 - Try re-importing the FBX with "Extract Materials" enabled
+- **Set Model > Normals to "Calculate"** to fix white/splotchy textures

+### Body clipping through clothes

+- The script automatically applies face hiding
+- If clipping still occurs, the clothes may not define `delete_verts` properly
+- Try using a different clothes item

 ## Future Improvements